French action for LGBT+ rights

 France works alongside its international and civil society partners and human rights defenders to promote and defend LGBT+ rights through its official development assistance.

 The Ministry for Europe and Foreign Affairs, through its diplomatic network, supports numerous foreign NGO projects that aim to promote and protect LGBT+ rights.
-To step up this action alongside civil society, a specific Priority Solidarity Fund for LGBT+ civil society organizations (CSOs) was created in 2023.
-With a budget of €2 million, it operates within the framework of the Team France Fund.
-The AFD’s CSO Initiatives Facility,which publishes calls for projects aimed at French and international NGOs, is also open to NGOs working on these issues.
+To step up this action alongside civil society, a specific Priority Solidarity Fund for LGBT+ civil society organizations was created in 2023.
+With an initial budget of €2 million, it operates within the framework of the Team France Fund.
+The AFD’s Civil Society Organization Initiatives Facility, which publishes calls for projects aimed at French and international NGOs, is also open to NGOs working on these issues.
+In 2024, it dedicated €2.7 million to funding a major project by a consortium of French NGOs.

 Between 2017 and 2022, France contributed €29 million to LGBT+ groups and will spend another €10 million over the next three years.